 This study expands on an earlier study2 that found that union labor is more productive than open shop labor and projects that employed union labor cost less, despite the higher average all-in wage rate paid to union labor.
-Other studies have found that higher craft labor costs for union labor on prevailing wage projects do not result in higher project costs than non- prevailing wage projects.3 The current study confirmed the findings from the earlier IPA study and examined some of the underlying differences in union labor versus open shop labor that may explain the differences in productivity as well as the overall effect on project outcomes.
+Other studies have similarly found that higher craft labor costs for prevailing wage projects, which often reflect union wage rates, do not result in higher total project costs than non-prevailing wage projects.3 The current study confirmed the findings from the earlier IPA study and examined some of the underlying differences in union labor versus open shop labor that may explain the differences in productivity as well as the overall effect on project outcomes.
 The study found:

-- Productivity for union labor is 14 percent higher versus open shop labor - Productivity for projects that used a mix of union and open shop labor were 8 percent more productive than projects that used all open shop labor - The use of union labor reduces the total cost of projects by an average of 4 percent versus when open shop labor was used - The union craft labor and foremen have demonstrated a significantly higher level of skills versus open shop labor - Strong relationships exist between higher craft skills and lower project total costs as well as better construction schedule predictability - Projects are 40 percent less likely to experience a shortage of skilled labor when union labor was sourced versus open shop labor - Projects that are short on skilled labor are twice as likely to have a 10 percent or higher cost overrun and are more likely to have schedule slip of 25 percent or higher - Turnover of labor on projects was one-third less likely when union labor was employed versus open shop labor - Turnover of labor was linked to worse project cost and schedule outcomes
+- Productivity for union labor is 14 percent higher versus open shop labor - Projects that use a mix4 of union and open shop labor have 8 percent better productivity than projects that use all open shop labor - The use of union labor reduces the total cost of projects by an average of 4 percent versus when open shop labor is used - The union craft labor and foremen have demonstrated a significantly higher level of skills versus open shop labor - Strong relationships exist between higher craft skills and lower project total costs as well as better construction schedule predictability - Projects are 40 percent less likely to experience a shortage of skilled labor when union labor is sourced versus open shop labor - Projects that are short on skilled labor are twice as likely to have a 10 percent or higher cost overrun and are more likely to have schedule slip of 25 percent or higher - Turnover of labor on projects is one-third less likely when union labor is employed versus open shop labor - Turnover of labor is linked to worse project cost and schedule outcomes - Projects using a mix of union and open shop labor saw benefits from the presence of union labor in each of the measures of performance versus projects that employ solely open shop labor